HealthShare Health Connect Cloud Reference Information

 To delete an external firewall rule, click the Delete Configuration icon in the Actions column for that rule.

-If you are no longer using any external firewall rules, slide the Enable External Connections slider to the left to disable all external connections to Health Connect Cloud.
+If you are no longer using any external firewall rules, slide the Enable External Connections slider to the left to disable all external connections to the deployment.
 Any existing external rules are hidden on the Firewall page, but they are not deleted and will be displayed again if you re-enable external connections.
-Note that the external IP address of the Health Connect Cloud deployment may change when external connections are re-enabled.
+Note that the external IP address of the deployment will change when external connections are re-enabled.

 DNS Forwarding Page